• Skip to primary navigation

 Regular Meetings

 The regular meeting of the City Council is a vital part of the democratic process in the conduct of the City’s affairs.
-The City Council generally meets the second and fourth Mondays of each month at 5:30 p.m.
-Agendas are to be posted at least 72 hours in advance.
+The City Council generally meets the second Monday of each month at 5:30 p.m.
+Agendas are posted at City Hall and on the City’s website at least 72 hours in advance, and are emailed to residents who request to receive agendas.

 Special Meetings

-Occasionally, the Mayor or City Council will call a Special Meeting to consider specific items.
-The City Clerk’s Office will post a notice of these meetings at least 24 hours in advance.
-Typically special meetings are called when a specific item is timely and must be addressed in between the regular meeting cycle.
+The Mayor or City Council may call Special Meetings at any time between regular meetings to consider specific items.
+The City Clerk’s Office will post a notice and agenda of these meetings at least 24 hours in advance.
+Typically, special meetings are called when a specific item is time sensitive and must be addressed prior to the next regular meeting.

 Workshops/Study Sessions

-A workshop/study session is a type of special meeting that is held for a specific purpose, or items that require more discussion.
-These sessions are usually informal, though public, and may be held at a place other than the Council Chambers.
+A workshop/study session is a type of adjourned regular meeting or special meeting that is held for a specific purpose or to consider items that require more discussion than can be accommodated at a regular meeting.
+These sessions are usually informal, though open to the public, and may be held at a place in the City other than the Council Chambers.

 Closed Sessions

-The City Council may meet in closed session after a meeting to discuss matters such as pending or threatened litigation, conference with real property negotiators, or consideration of appointment, performance evaluation, discipline, dismissal or release of a public employee.
+The City Council may meet in closed session at a regular or special meeting to discuss and act on matters that the Brown Act allows to be addressed in closed session, such as pending or threatened litigation, conference with real property negotiators, or consideration of appointment, performance evaluation, discipline, dismissal or release of a public employee.

 Emergency Meetings

-The Brown Act provides for emergency meetings to be held by a legislative body with little or no notice to the public, depending upon the situation.
+The Brown Act provides for emergency meetings to be held by a legislative body with an hour’s notice to the public and the press in order to address a catastrophic event such as a wildfire, earthquake or similar type of emergency.
 When a majority of the legislative body determines that an emergency situation exists, it may call an emergency meeting.

 ADDRESSING THE COUNCIL DURING THE MEETING